saurabhacellere/flink/docs/dev/table/common.zh.md

 // create a TableEnvironment for specific planner batch or streaming TableEnvironment tableEnv = ...; // see "Create a TableEnvironment" section

-// create a Table
+// register a Table
-tableEnv.connect(...).createTemporaryTable("table1");
+tableEnv.registerTable("table1", ...)            // or
+tableEnv.registerTableSource("table2", ...);
 // register an output Table
-tableEnv.connect(...).createTemporaryTable("outputTable");
+tableEnv.registerTableSink("outputTable", ...);

-// create a Table object from a Table API query
+// create a Table from a Table API query
-Table tapiResult = tableEnv.from("table1").select(...);
+Table tapiResult = tableEnv.scan("table1").select(...);
-// create a Table object from a SQL query
+// create a Table from an SQL query
 Table sqlResult  = tableEnv.sqlQuery("SELECT ...
-FROM table1 ... ");
+FROM table2 ... ");

 // emit a Table API result Table to a TableSink, same for SQL result tapiResult.insertInto("outputTable");